Regression Equilibrium in Electricity Markets

 There is potential for more seamless market coordination in enhancing renewable power forecasts.
 In real-time markets with typically asymmetric regulation costs, over- and under-predictions of stochastic generation are penalized differently, providing wind power producers with incentives to bias their forecasts to target cheaper regulation \cite{bathurst2002trading,pinson2007trading,pinson2023distributionally}.
 Perusing cheaper regulation, renewable power producers implicitly achieve the least-cost dispatch across the day-ahead and real-time markets \cite{morales2014electricity}.
 While \cite{bathurst2002trading,pinson2007trading,pinson2023distributionally,morales2014electricity} focus on tuning a point or probabilistic forecasts regardless of the underlying prediction model, the work in \cite{zhang2023deriving,zhang2023value,wahdany2023more,dvorkin2023price} develops algorithms to train machine learning (ML) models which directly map features into decision-focused forecasts.

-As electricity markets are gradually getting dominated by renewables, more power producers strategize their forecast models.
+As electricity markets are gradually getting dominated by renewables, it is expected that more producers will optimize forecasts in a decision-focused manner.
 However, unlike in many other domains for ML applications, in power systems the agent strategies are coupled via shared grid infrastructure (physical coupling) and electricity market clearing (economic coupling).
 The individual choices of prediction models thus lead to ripple effects on the whole system and markets.
-The work in \cite{dvorkin2023price} indeed shows how the choice of a prediction model for a single wind farm affects locational marginal prices across the entire grid, with average pricing errors—relative to ground truth prices—between \$0.62 and \$11.15 per MWh.
+The work in \cite{dvorkin2023price} indeed shows how the choice of prediction models affects locational marginal prices (LMPs) across the entire grid, with average pricing errors—relative to ground truth prices—between \$0.62 and \$11.15 per MWh.